xScoopy/weather-api/README.md

 ### Challenge 2

-When the `fetch()` method resolves the second promise it sets the temperature and description on elements in the DOM.
-For this code to be useful in any project code that is specific to this HTML file needs to be removed from `getWeather()` and be handled by a callback.
+When the call to `fetch()` resolves the second promise it sets the temperature and description on elements in the DOM.
+For this code to be useful in any project code that is specific to this HTML references needs to be removed from `getWeather()` and be handled by a callback.

 - `getWeather()` should take a callback as a parameter.
 - In the `getWeather()` function execute the callback when fetch resolves the weather data api request.
 - Pass the weather data to the callback function as an argument.

 The goal of this challenge is to use a call back to handle the weather data in your developer code.
-The library code should take in the callback as a parameter to the `getWeather()` function and call it when the data is loaded.

 ### Challenge 3

 How are you going to handle errors?
 A second callback could be used to handle errors.

 - `getWeather()` should take a second parameter that will be a callback to handle errors.
-- Execute this second callback in the catch block of your appi call.
+- Execute this second callback in the catch block of your api call.
 - Pass the error message to the error callback as an argument.

 The goal this time is to add a second callback that will handle errors.